zowe/docs-site/docs/user-guide/configure-instance-directory.md

 ### Ports

-When Zowe starts, a number of its micro services need to be given port numbers that they can use to allow access to their services.
+When Zowe starts, a number of its microservices need to be given port numbers that they can use to allow access to their services.
 The two most important port numbers are the `GATEWAY_PORT` which is for access to the API gateway through which REST APIs can be viewed and accessed, and `ZOWE_ZLUX_SERVER_HTTPS_PORT` which is used to deliver content to client web browsers logging in to the Zowe desktop.
-All of the other ports are not typically used by clients and used for intra service communication by Zowe.
+All of the other ports are not typically used by clients and used for intra-service communication by Zowe.

 - `CATALOG_PORT`: The port the API catalog service will use.
 - `DISCOVERY_PORT`: The port the discovery service will use.